gabrieleiannetti/tools_sysadmin_and_softdev/README.md

 ### Overview

-As a programming language we choose the Python, since it has a powerful standard library and is relatively easy to learn due to its more abstract concepts compared to e.g. C/C++.
+As a programming language we choose the Python, since it has a powerful standard library and is relatively easy to use due to its more abstract concepts compared to e.g. C/C++.

 __Learn about the differences between Python and C++__
 * https://www.quora.com/What-is-the-difference-between-programming-languages-such-as-Python-C-C++-and-Java